 How to Bake the Pear Crisp

 I really like this pear crisp.
-Because there are so few ingredients the taste of the pears really stand out, so this dessert is perfect for you if you love pears.
+Because there are so few ingredients the taste of the pears really stands out, so this dessert is perfect for you if you love pears.

 If you make this dessert please let me know what you think.
 I would love to hear from you.
 If you post it on Instagram please tag me @bakesbybrownsugar.